AkhileshNS/heroku-deploy/README.md

           SECRET_KEY: ${{ secrets.MY_SECRET_KEY }}
 ```

-You can use `userecursive` and `context_path` options if you storing Dockerfile in subdirectories, Heroku will searching Dockerfile in current and subdirectories and build at the context path.
+You can use `userecursive` and `context_path` options if your Dockerfile is located in a subdirectory.
+Heroku will search for Dockerfile in current and subdirectories then build at the context path.

 _.github/workflows/main.yml_